ngwalton/wbba_tools/README.md

 ````
 A second version of the change map is available, showing only blocks with good coverage in both atlas periods (wbba_sp_change_automatefaircompare)

+There are snakecase versions of these files if your headers are like "observation_date" instead of "OBSERVATION.DATE".

 ## 5. date_visualizer_map (Quarter-Month Viewer)

 ![date_visualizer_example.png](https://github.com/ngwalton/wbba_tools/blob/master/date_visualizer_example.png)